 - Knowledge sharing amongst medical practitioners

-Now these different types of users of the health apps are dispersed on different scales globally.
-As a technologist I always stress that we identify the target audience of our application and the scalability of the app because we are working for a field which is meant to see a lot of transformation in the coming years.
+Now, these different types of users of the health apps are dispersed on different scales globally.
+As a technologist, I always stress that we identify the target audience of our application and the scalability of the app because we are working in a field which is meant to see a lot of transformation in the coming years.

 Wondering what beacons have got to do with the mHealth sector?

 Beacons, indeed have a very competitive market, especially after they have moved on from being simple Bluetooth reliant devices.
 Those simple Estimote Nearables can be of great help, when they send a reminder, “Hey, it’s time for your pills!”